Greece Moments Greece Moments

 Lefkes

-Lefkes looks like a larger settlement from a distance, but has only two permanent residents, the rest are summer houses and holiday villas.
-In the low season, paradisiacal peace reigned here.
-In July and August the tavern Lefkes Estiatorio opens and the beach is quit busy.
+Lefkes looks like a larger settlement from a distance, but has only two permanent residents — the rest are summer houses and holiday villas.
+In the low season, a paradisiacal peace reigns here.
+In July and August the tavern Lefkes Estiatorio opens and the beach gets quite busy.

 Lefkes Insel Kythnos Baden Urlaub